usefulsensors/person_sensor_docs/README.md

 This version of the board requires 3.3V input, and consumes about 150 milliwatts of power (with about 5mW going to the LED when active).
-The power consumption is higher than we would, so we’re hoping to reduce this significantly in future versions of the hardware.
+The power consumption is higher than we would like, so we’re hoping to reduce this significantly in future versions of the hardware.
 Part of the issue is that some of the components operate on 0.9V and 1.8V, so we’re losing a substantial amount of power in the conversion.